flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 ```
 The url query parameter points to the DANDI Archive API.
 You can point that to the URL of any remote NWB file (not just on DANDI).

-## Opening local NWB files on DANDI
+## Opening local NWB files

-You can also view local NWB files on DANDI
+You can also view local NWB files

 ```bash
 # One-time install of neurosift